 - If you have a computer video projection system, all you need to do is check to make sure the presentation works and make copies of the handouts. - If you plan to use an overhead projector, print the slides out on transparencies.
 The PDF version will print quicker and use less printer memory.
 The slides will be clearer if they are printed in color.
 If you don't have a color printer, your local print or copy store can print out color transparencies for you. - Schedule the class for a date and time convenient to most people.
-If you want many employees and supervisors to participate, try to limit the class size to 15 attendees to optimize audience attention and participation.
+If you want many employees and supervisors to participate, try not to make groups larger then 15 attendees.